 My first time in Hidden Valley Springs in Laguna, Philippines, was back in the ’90s.
 The sheltered little city girl in me hated that there was too much nature.
 Fast-forward to 2012 when I’ve grown into a more seasoned traveler and adventurer, and my impression of Hidden Valley has changed.

-But this vacation gave me a chance to bond well with Anton’s relatives.
+But this vacation gave me a chance to bond well with AO’s relatives.
 For about P2,000 per head, we got to explore the surrounding tropical rainforest, natural trails, gazebos, and landscaped hot spring pools with amusing names such as Lovers’ Pool and Soda Pool.
-The day tour rate also included lunch and merienda (afternoon snack) meal stubs where Anton’s relatives from the US enjoyed a buffet of good ol’ Filipino dishes such as laing, pancit, and kakanin.
+The day tour rate also included lunch and merienda (afternoon snack) meal stubs.
+We enjoyed a buffet of good ol’ Filipino dishes such as laing, pancit, and kakanin.

 Those who want to stay overnight may choose from these two suites: 1) Casita Deluxe, a family-friendly room with a stone-garden bathroom and outdoor lanai surrounded by lush coconut trees, and 2) Forest Cabana, a more romantic and tropical room located in the middle of the rainforest.
 Free amenities include breakfast, lunch, merienda, and the use of the gym and game hall.

 The highlight of my trip was discovering the hidden waterfall.
-After about 30 minutes of trekking the rocky paths, man-made bamboo trails and bridges, we were rewarded with a breathtaking view of the lush waterfall, where Anton’s uncles Juanton and Raffy braved the raging waters, while the rest of us stayed within a safe distance while yelling to the skies, “This is for you, AO!”
+After about 30 minutes of trekking the rocky paths, man-made bamboo trails, and bridges, we were rewarded with a breathtaking view of the lush waterfall, where AO’s uncles Juanton and Raffy braved the raging waters, while the rest of us stayed within a safe distance while yelling to the skies, “This is for you, AO!”

 Hidden Valley Springs is located at: